kensanata/ggg/README.md

 [keystroke loggers](https://en.wikipedia.org/wiki/Keystroke_logging) or
 screen loggers).
 But,
 [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_%28computing%29)
 is important.
-Every little thing help.
+Every little thing helps.
 And it definitely makes mass surveillance much harder and more expensive to do.

 ## Getting a secret key for GPG